smythp/old_new_strange_swampup_2024/demo.md

 In the following, we'll download training data for an image classification task, train a model, and run the model in inference using the low-to-no CVE Chainguard AI Image for PyTorch.

-The following commands will allow you to follow along during the Learning Lab on Chainguard's AI Images.
-For more detailed explanation, check out the [Getting Started tutorial for the pytorch image](https://edu.chainguard.dev/chainguard/chainguard-images/getting-started/pytorch/) or the [Securing the AI/ML Supply Chain ](https://courses.chainguard.dev/securing-ai) course.
+This is a quick demo with minimal explanation, but you can dig deeper in the [Getting Started tutorial for the pytorch image](https://edu.chainguard.dev/chainguard/chainguard-images/getting-started/pytorch/) or the [Securing the AI/ML Supply Chain ](https://courses.chainguard.dev/securing-ai) course.

 ## Training the Model